 The National Qualification System (NQS) is a foundational guideline on the qualification of personnel resources within the National Incident Management System.
-The guideline establishes guidance and tools to assist stakeholders in developing processes for qualifying, certifying and credentialing deployable emergency personnel.
+It establishes guidance and tools to assist stakeholders in developing processes for qualifying, certifying and credentialing deployable emergency personnel.

 This guideline is available for use by any authority having jurisdiction (AHJ), including all levels of government and organizations, private sector entities, and nongovernmental organizations.
 It introduces primary tools to help AHJs establish their own processes.

-The three key tasks in the NQS are:
+The 3 key tasks in the NQS are: